jejjohnson/jaxsw/content/qg/qg_formulation.md

 :::

+---
+### Case Studies

+#### Flow Regimes

+In [{cite}`10.48550/arxiv.2204.03911`], they were looking at how the QG model could be help train surrogate models to fill in missing dynamics.
+They did the whole training regime online.

-### Parameter Configurations
+:::{tip} Parameter Details
+:class: dropdown

-Below are some experimental parameters found in [{cite}`10.48550/arxiv.2204.03911`] which showcase 3 different flow regimes based on the parameter scheme.
+Below are some experimental parameters found in  which showcase 3 different flow regimes based on the parameter scheme.

 ```{list-table} Table with idealized configuration
 :header-rows: 1